bachdavi/differential-aggregate-query/README.md

 FAQ generalizes a bunch of different, on first glance unconnected problems by expressing them as aggregates over hypergraphs.

-Factors are Differential Dataflow collections with generic datatype.
+Factors are Differential Dataflow collections with generic datatype representing the input and output in listing format.

-In order to provide a general implementation of `insideOut` every class of factors implements their own handling of aggregates and their corresponding datatype.

-Currently there is only a graph factor implementation.
+That means every tuple in the collection has a support and a factor value.
+The factor value resides in the diff.

+Currently we only support the SumProd semi-ring as differential dataflows join represents the product and consolidate the sum.

+More semi-ring aggregates will be added by implementing the correct diff trait.

 ## Running